 Off on your holidays and worried about missing out on Doctor Who? iPlayer (and the other UK catch-up services) won't work if you're using a device that's out of the country, but it is possible to fool these services into thinking you're still within British borders.

-With the help of a well-chosen utility you can appear as though you're accessing these sites and apps from inside the UK no matter where you are in the world - there are plenty of tools to choose from and we'll guide you through everything you need to know to get set up.
+With the help of a well-chosen utility such as a VPN you can appear as though you're accessing these sites and apps from inside the UK no matter where you are in the world - there are plenty of tools to choose from and we'll guide you through everything you need to know to get set up.

 How the technology works